yb66/english-words/README.md

 I pulled out the words into a simple new-line-delimited text file.
 Which is more useful when building apps or importing into databases etc.

-<strike>Copyright still belongs to them.<strike> This is a list of words, there is no *original work* here, just effort, and as such, has no copyright.
+<strike>Copyright still belongs to them.</strike> This is a list of words, there is no *original work* here, just effort, and as such, has no copyright.
 Use it wisely!